Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Results

-In the response change model, $\beta_{\text{response}}$ (US:$-0.212$, UK:$-0.199$, Asia:$-0.226$) and $\beta_{\text{consistent}}$ (US:$0.661$, UK:$0.589$, Asia:$0.674$) are associated with response change and have similar sign and magnitude across all three regions.
-Neither treatment nor prior are associated with response change across all three regions, validating our earlier conclusion that the prior has a strong effect in determining activation, but a weak effect in utilization of advice after activation.
+In the integration model, $\beta_{\text{response}}$ (US:$-0.212$, UK:$-0.199$, Asia:$-0.226$) and $\beta_{\text{consistent}}$ (US:$0.661$, UK:$0.589$, Asia:$0.674$) are associated with integration and have similar sign and magnitude across all three regions.
+Neither treatment nor prior are associated with integration across all three regions, validating our earlier conclusion that the prior has a strong effect in determining activation, but a weak effect in utilization of advice after activation.